With a unique blend of catchy tunes, captivating visuals, and the ever-appealing viral potential, TikTok has captivated

 If a client’s target audience is in the millennial or Gen Z age group, TikTok Ads are definitely worth experimenting with.
 As a newer platform, it’s important to reiterate that the content you create for TikTok should be specifically designed for the platform as it’s quite different from other platforms like Facebook ads and Instagram.

 After you get your first TikTok Ads up and running, the next step is to make sure you’re accurately tracking your results and creating custom reports for clients.
-With our TikTok Ads integration, you can largely automate the process of collecting ad performance data to visualize all your clients' real-time marketing data under one roof.
+Automate the process of collecting ad performance data to visualize all your clients' real-time marketing data under one roof with our ikTok Ads integration.

-If you’re ready to start automating your TikTok Ads reporting, you can get started with a free trial here.
+If you’re ready to start automating your TikTok Ads reporting, get started with a free trial here.